Audrey Meadows: Banking and marketing career

 Meadows served as director of the First National Bank of Denver for 11 years, the first woman to hold the position.
 From 1961 to 1981, she was an advisory director of Continental Airlines, where she was actively involved in marketing programs that included the designs of flight attendant and customer-service agent uniforms, aircraft interiors and Continental's exclusive President's Club airport club lounges.

 Memoirs

 In October 1994, Meadows published her memoirs, Love, Alice: My Life As A Honeymooner.

 Illness and death

 A longtime smoker, Meadows was diagnosed with lung cancer and given a year to live in 1995.
-She declined all but palliative treatment and died on February 3, 1996, five days before her 74th birthday, after she slipped into a coma at the Cedars-Sinai Medical Center in Los Angeles.
+She declined all but palliative treatment and died on February 3, 1996, after she slipped into a coma at the Cedars-Sinai Medical Center in Los Angeles.
 She was interred in Holy Cross Cemetery in Culver City, next to her second husband.
 Her headstone mistakenly shows her birth year as 1926.